datatrustengineering/DataTrustEngineering/community/CONTRIBUTING.md

 4. **Make Changes**:
    - Create a branch: `git checkout -b feature/your-contribution-name`.
-   - Add your contribution (e.g., a script in `/tools`, a case study in `/docs/case-studies`).
+   - Add your contribution (e.g., a pattern in `/docs/patterns`, a script in `/tools`).
-   - Commit with a clear message: `git commit -m "Add data quality pattern for Great Expectations"`.
+   - Commit with a clear message: `git commit -m "Add data quality validation pattern"`.

 5. **Push and Submit a PR**:
    - Push to your fork: `git push origin feature/your-contribution-name`.